usadellab/prot-scriber/README.md

             or 'qseqid sseqid stitle' (Diamond).
 (See section '2. prot-scriber input preparation' for more details.)
 If the required columns, or more, appear in different order than shown here you must use the --header (-e) argument.
-If any of the input SSSTs uses a different field-separator than the '<TAB>' character, you must provide the --field- separator (-p) argument.
+If any of the input SSSTs uses a different field-separator than the '<TAB>' character, you must provide the --field-separator (-p) argument.
 You can provide multiple SSSTs, simply by repeating the -s argument, e.g. '-s queries_vs_swissprot_diamond_out.txt -s
             queries_vs_trembl_diamond_out.txt'.
 Providing multiple --seq-sim-table (-s) arguments
-            might imply the order in which you give other arguments like --header (-e) and --field- separator (-p).
+            might imply the order in which you give other arguments like --header (-e) and --field-separator (-p).
 See there for more details.

     -v, --verbose
             Print informative messages about the annotation process.